-This maple tahini paleo granola recipe is incredibly easy to make.
+This grain-free maple tahini granola recipe is incredibly easy to make.
 The combination of maple and tahini is like a luscious dairy-free caramel sauce you had no idea that you needed, until now.

 As in… you may be licking the bowl before it hits the sink for clean up.

-Most granola has oats, but this recipe utilize’s a variety of seeds, making it It’s grain-free, nut-free, paleo, and vegan.
+Most granola has oats, but this recipe utilize’s a variety of seeds, making it grain-free, gluten-free, nut-free, dairy-free, and vegan.

 While there is no gluten in oats per se, there is such a high cross-contamination risk that they are not deemed safe for Celiacs (those allergic to gluten).